 Methamphetamine Defense in Houston: Brazoria, Ft.
 Bend, Galveston, Harris & Montgomery Counties

 Methamphetamine is a highly addictive illegal drug that has rapidly become one of the most abused and trafficked substances in the country.
 Millions of dollars have been spent battling the effects of this substance, and countless lives have been affected by it.
-In most jurisdictions, manufacture, use, possession or distribution of methamphetamine is met with the harshest sentences possible.
+In most jurisdictions, manufacture, use, possession or distribution of drugs like methamphetamine is met with the harshest sentences possible.

 What is Methamphetamine?

 The Controlled Substances Act of the Texas Health and Safety Code lists drugs that are considered harmful in Texas.
 Meth is a very powerful stimulant drug that affects the brain and nervous system.
 It causes intense euphoria and energizing effects.
 Meth has the potential to cause a new user to develop an addiction in a relatively short period of time.

 Because methamphetamine is extremely cheap to manufacture and can be made from household products, illegal meth production is a big problem.
 With no formal scientific training, a person can begin to produce meth in a small room, a garage or secluded area.
 The end result can then be sold for an extreme markup, making meth production a lucrative criminal enterprise.

 Crimes Involving Crystal Methamphetamine

 As stated above, the ease with which crystal meth can be manufactured presents a big problem for law enforcement.
 Catching, arresting and prosecuting meth “cooks” is difficult because their activities are easy to conceal.